bkntr/brainways/README.md

 Distributed under the terms of the [GNU GPL v3.0] license, "brainways" is free and open source software

+## Funding

+This work was generously supported by the Azrieli Foundation, the Israel Science Foundation (ISF), and the Tel Aviv University Center for AI and Data Science (TAD).

 ## Issues

 If you encounter any problems, please [file an issue] along with a detailed description.